Troubleshooting Your Sprinkler System

 Before you check the rain sensor please ensure the water has not been shut

-off to the irrigation system and that you have power at the same plug outlet
+off to the irrigation system and that you have power at the plug

 that the controller is plugged into.
 To test this you can plug a blow dryer,

-it is because they have a backup battery, but it still will not work without current power.
+it is because they have a backup battery, but it still will not work without power.